Who is Satoshi Nakamoto?

 Satoshi's legacy

-In the cryptocurrency world, you often come across the term satoshi as the smallest part of a crypto currency.
+In the cryptocurrency world, you often come across the term satoshi against as the smallest component of a cryptocurrency.
 This is a tribute to the inventor of Bitcoin who used the pseudonym Satoshi Nakamoto.
-Some cryptocurrencies use a different terminology, such as Ethereum, which uses Wei.
+Some cryptocurrencies use different terminology, such as Ethereum, which Wei uses.

 We are dealing with a real mystery here.
 After all these years, we still don't know who this person or group is.